FranklyCooper/TrainingMaterials/Demo-GitPullPush.md

 # Pulling, Merging, and Pushing with Git

 <!--
-  author: Frank
+  author: Your Name
   version: 1.0
-  comment: LiaScript Demo - Introduction to git pull, merge and push operations -->
+  comment: Introduction to git pull, merge and push operations -->

 # Introduction to Git Pull, Merge & Push